TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 If you wish to use an artist's style, use `artist:(artistname)`.

 For example, if you want to generate Makoto Kusanagi in the style of the latest Ghost in the Shell production, you would use:

 `Kusanagi Makoto, ghost in the shell, Artist:Ilya Kuvshinov,`

 You can, of course, put this information anywhere else, this is simply how file names are generally arranged.

+**Keep in mind that characters with a low amount of images are easier to generate on the curated model *if* their images are mostly safe for work.**

+### "Hallucinated Artists"

+When using `artist:` You can add *any* name as an artist name, rather than a real one.
+Sometimes, the effect is quite remarkable and consistent.
+Experiment and document those you enjoy most!

 ## Tag Interaction

 An easy way to mess up your generations (or improve them!) is to have tags that interact.
 One common example of tags overwriting each other is as follows:

 `1girl, brown hair, blue eyes, sleeping, eyes closed, laying down`

 While the problem is not immediately apparent, specifying an eye colour *and* them being closed means that one will be ignored in favour of the other. **Make sure you don't specify information about things that are not in frame.** Images on Danbooru follow the **"tag what you *see*"** guideline.

 A more positive example is:

 `1girl, black hair, blue highlights, blue eyes,`

 Putting a color highlight next to the hair color will give you colored strands and bangs.
 Adjust the wording until you get the specifics you like!

 ### Incomplete Interactions

 Breaking up interactions that occur naturally can result in artifacts or odd elements.
 It is easy to achieve if you strengthen a specific part of a tag rather than the whole tag.

 `1girl, black hair, {{{orange}}} eyes`

 This can lead to the spontaneous appearance of tasty, tasty oranges everywhere in frame.
 Whether or not this is a bad thing is up to you.

 ### Priority Interference